 How & where to buy Qtum (QTUM) online

 This guide takes you through the basics of Qtum and what makes it different from the competition.
 Discover the purpose of QTUM crypto and the most important things for you to think about before you invest.

-As far as where to buy QTUM crypto online, you can visit one of the brokers below and start trading.
+Visit one of the platforms below to start trading.
 We’ve assessed all the top brokers to help you find the best platform for you.
 If you want to learn more about QTUM first, keep reading to find out how it all works.